mideind/Tokenizer/README.rst

 	PUNCTUATION: '/' 4
 	YEAR: '2007' 2007
 	WORD: 'þann'
-	DATE: '3. janúar 2010' (2010, 1, 3)
+	DATEABS: '3. janúar 2010' (2010, 1, 3)
 	PUNCTUATION: '.'
 3
-	S_END: '-'
+	END SENT: '-'

 Note the following:

 	- Sentences are delimited by ``TOK.S_BEGIN`` and ``TOK.S_END`` tokens.
 	- Composite words, such as *stjórnskipunar- og eftirlitsnefndar*, are coalesced into one token.
 	- Well-known abbreviations are recognized and their full expansion is available in the ``token.val`` field.
 	- Ordinal numbers (*3., XVII.*) are recognized and their value (*3, 17*) is available in the ``token.val``  field.
-	- Dates, years and times are recognized and the respective year, month, day, hour, minute and second values are included as a tuple in ``token.val``.
+	- Dates, years and times, both absolute and relative, are recognized and the respective year, month, day, hour, minute and second values are included as a tuple in ``token.val``.
 	- Numbers, both integer and real, are recognized and their value is available in the ``token.val`` field.

 The ``tokenize()`` function